RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - [Z80 CPU & Clock Module](https://www.tindie.com/products/tynemouthsw/z80-cpu-clock-and-reset-module-for-rc2014/).

 Optionally, replacing 2. and 5. with below avoids the need for a flying `PAGE` wire joining RAM and ROM Modules when using the Backplane 8.
+Using the Memory Module (also compatible with SC108) provides access to the 64kB of shadow RAM for CP/M programs.

 - [Memory Module](https://www.tindie.com/products/feilipu/memory-module-pcb/).